cwuu/11-767/labs/lab1-project-brainstorm.md

 ----
 Choose one of the ideas you've considered, and outline a project proposal for that idea.
 This outline will be shared with other groups next class (Tuesday) to get feedback.

+<b>We want to work on idea2 - Deploy a camera running on mobile devices that can process extreme low-light photography by reducing the size of U-Net (paper: Learning to See in the Dark)</b>

 Your outline should include:
 - Motivation:
- <br>Phones' cameras do not perform well under low light conditions due to the hardward sensor limitation.
-Hence, we would like to leverage deep learning model to improve the visual results on final post-processed images.
+ <br>Due to hardware CMOW limitaiton, Phones' cameras do not perform well under low light conditions.
+Hence, we would like to leverage deep learning model to improve the visual results on the final post-processed images.

 - Hypotheses (key ideas)

-<br>datasets (containing raw images) is provided, and is provened from the original paper that is sufficient to train the baseline UNet model.
+<br>1. datasets (containing raw images) is provided, and is provened from the original paper that is sufficient to train the baseline UNet model.
-baseline UNet model is too large to be deployed on the jetson nano (2gb). the running result on desktop should be comparable to the result on jetson nano. (?)
+<br>2. baseline UNet model is too large to be deployed on the jetson nano (2gb).
+By testing on our laptop, it requires xxx memory to process.
+<br>3. input of .ARW images combining with UNet model consums too much
+the running result on desktop should be comparable to the result on jetson nano. (?)
 - How you will test those hypotheses: datasets, baselines, ablations, and other experiments or analyses.
 - I/O: What are the inputs and output modalities?
 What existing tools will you use to convert device inputs (that are not a core part of your project) to a format readable by the model, and vice versa?
-<br>Input:  Camera/Image
+<br>Input:  Image (.ARW)
-<br>Output: Image
+<br>Output: Image (.JPEG)
-<br>Tools for converting device inputs: openCV and PyTorch
+<br>Tools for converting device inputs: openCV and PyTorch/Tensorflow
 - Hardware, including any peripherals required, and reasoning for why that hardware was chosen for this project.
 (This is where you will request additional hardware and/or peripherals for your project!)
 <br>Ans: Normal bayer pattern sensor (Camera).
 The deep learning model aims at optimizing the low light performance of a specific architecture of CMOS.
 Hence, it is required to have the specified camera.
 - Potential challenges, and how you might adjust the project to adapt to those challenges.